wix-playground/stylable-components/specs/rangeslider/README.md

-# Slider Spec
+# Range Slider Spec

-A **slider** an input where the user selects a value from within a given range.
+A **range slider** an input where the user selects a value from within a given range.